 - Safe or Sus?
 This is sus.
 Elsa is taking advantage of Mike's wages and is not giving him required break time. - Is this a physical, emotional, or digital boundary?
 It is a physical and emotional boundary, as Elsa is asking Mike to not report his income, as well as limiting Mike's right to take a break and receive overtime pay. - What are some things Mike can say to Elsa?
 Mike should begin discussing his recent paystub.
-If Elsa gets defensive or begins using threatening language, Mike should consider leaving this job and reporting the activity to the Better Business Bureau.
+If Elsa gets defensive or begins using threatening language, Mike should consider leaving this job and reporting the activity to the Better Business Bureau, Department of Labor, or local law enforcement..